 7. Pour hot water into the chamber then place the assembled unit on top of a cup.

 8. Use the AeroPress plunger to manually press the water through the coffee and into the cup for a great cup of java.

 There are several more ways of making your favorite brew without using any machines.
 Some of them are reminiscent of bicycle pumps while others deliver portable convenience.
 Of course these produce varying levels of success such that perfection is defined by the drinker’s expectations.
 One could also argue over what constitutes a machine and whether or not the lack of batteries or electricity excludes a gadget from being called a machine.
 The bottom line is that the average drinker has more options beyond expensive espresso machines.
 With a little bit of experimenting, you can get your morning java all year round at under $100.

-You might also like: How to Make an Espresso
+You might also like: How to Make A Good Italian Espresso